 Best Time to Visit

-The best time to visit Mandaram Nuwara is from December to March, when the weather is nice and the waterfalls are full.
+The best time to visit this misty valley is from December to March, when the weather is pleasant and the waterfalls are at their fullest.
 During this period, temperatures are cooler, and the village hosts cultural festivals that showcase local traditions.

-However, the area receives considerable rainfall throughout the year, so pack waterproof clothing and sturdy shoes.
+However, the area receives considerable rainfall throughout the year, so be sure to pack waterproof clothing and sturdy shoes.
 The high humidity and clean air create a refreshing environment, perfect for outdoor activities.

-- December to March: Cool and dry, ideal for sightseeing.
+- December to March: Cool and dry, making it an ideal time for sightseeing.

 - April to September: Occasional rain but lush green landscapes.